RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-programming-guide.rst

 7. The results then are checked against the comparison value.
 This also establishes that the result is the same on both CPU and GPU, 	which can serve as the first verification test for newly written kernel code.

 8. Note the use of the debug buffer to obtain some runtime variables.
-Debug buffers also can be used to create short execution tracesfor each thread, assuming the device has enough memory.
+Debug buffers also can be used to create short execution traces for each thread, assuming the device has enough memory.

 9. You can use the Timer.cpp and Timer.h files from the TransferOverlap sample, which is in the SDK samples.